 If you are planning more than one stop, you can explore the full journey in my Western Mediterranean Cruise guide.
 You’ll find top ports, highlights, and simple tips that help keep your trip stress-free.
 If you have time before or after your cruise, In addition, you can save your favorite spots on Pinterest, which makes everything easier to find as your trip gets closer.

-For the most comfortable visit to here, plan your trip between late April and mid-June or during the early fall months of September and October.
-These periods offer mild temperatures, fewer crowds, and ideal conditions for walking through the historic center and along the waterfront.
+For the most pleasant trip here, plan your visit between late April and mid-June or during September and October.
+During these months, the weather stays mild, the crowds are smaller, and the cooler air makes it easy to walk through the historic center and along the waterfront.

 Weather: